 - Click Save.

-- Close the item details page for the tile layer.
+- Close the item page for the tile layer.

 - Use the Scene Viewer navigation tools to zoom in and out and view the scene from different perspectives.

-- Click a few building and tree features to see pop-ups with the feature attributes.
+- Click a few buildings to see pop-ups with the feature attributes.

-The Trees layer maintains all its attribute information.
-However, the Buildings_3D layer only shows a Building ID value.
+The Buildings_3D layer only shows a Building ID value.
 The other building attributes were dropped when you converted the Buildings layer with the Layer 3D To Feature Class tool.
 If you did not convert the Buildings layer to a multipatch feature class, you'll see all the building attributes.

-- Click the Home drop-down arrow and click Content.
+- At the top of the page, click the Home drop-down arrow and click Content.

 You see the web layers and packages created in your portal.
-The layers can be added individually to other scenes and maps.
+The layers can be added individually to other scenes and maps and to ArcGIS Pro.
 If you shared the web scene to an ArcGIS Enterprise portal, you will not have a tile package in your content.